How to Transfer Files from iPad to Android

 Take lots of photos with your iPad and want to transfer files from iPad to Android.
 Store multiple songs and videos on your iPad and can't wait to switch to your Android device for enjoying on the go?
 Whatever forces you, one thing you must care about is how to make the switch.
 Here are the solutions I recommend to you about how to transfer files from iPad to Android.

-Got tired of spending a whole day in front of computer on searching and trying the free solution and want to find an easier and convenient one?
-The professional phone transfer tool - dr.fone - Switch is all you need.
-Just one click, all contacts, photos, iMessages, calendar, video and music will be switched from iPad to Android.
+Got tired of spending a whole day in front of the computer on searching and trying the free solution and want to find an easier and convenient one?
+The professional phone transfer tool - Dr.Fone - Phone Transfer is all you need.
+With just one click, all contacts, photos, iMessages, calendar, video, and music will be switched from iPad to Android.
 The whole process just takes you a few minutes, which really saves your life.

 Transfer Everything from iPad to Android in 1 Click!

 - Easily transfer photos, videos, calendar, contacts, messages, and music from iPad to Android.